-Job-hopping is has always been widely discussed among people who are thinking about future employment and successful career.
+Job-hopping has always been widely discussed among people who are thinking about future employment and successful career.
 Despite some differences in the definitions, most agree that a job-hopping boils down to changing jobs frequently.
-Not so long ago job-hopping was very close in definition to career suicide as hiring authorities discarded resumes with several short term employments.
-It was considered that such person is potential disloyal employee that will likely quit soon when such opportunity arises.
-However, over time these things have changed and HRs as well as employees started looking differently this practice of job-hopping.
+Not so long ago job-hopping was very close in definition to career suicide as hiring authorities discarded resumes with several short term employment.
+It was considered that such a person is a potential disloyal employee that will likely quit soon when such opportunity arises.
+However, over time these things have changed and HRs, as well as employees, started looking differently this practice of job-hopping.

 Pros and Cons of Job Hopping